Popmotion/popmotion/docs/api/transformers.md

 Will smooth a value over time.

 `smooth(strength: number)`

+**Note:** As `smooth` maintains an internal state, it must be initialised individually for every numerical value you wish to smooth.

 ### `snap`
 Given a number or an array of two or more numbers, returns a function that will snap a given value to the nearest multiple or to the nearest number in the array.